Causes of World War I: Arms race

-By the 1870s to 1880s, all the major powers were preparing for a large-scale war although none expected one.
-Britain ignored its small army and focused on building up the Royal Navy, which was already stronger than the next two navies combined.
-Germany, France, Austria, Italy, Russia, and some smaller countries set up conscription systems in which young men would serve from one to three years in the army and then spend the next twenty years or so in the reserves with annual summer training.
-Men from higher social statuses became officers.
-Each country devised a mobilization system in which the reserves could be called up quickly and sent to key points by rail.
+By the 1870s to 1880s, all the major powers were preparing for a large-scale war - although none expected one.
+Britain neglected its small army but focused on building up the Royal Navy, which was already stronger than the next two largest navies combined.
+Germany, France, Austria, Italy, Russia, and some smaller countries set up conscription systems in which young men would serve from one to three years in the army and then spend the next twenty years or so in the reserves, with annual summer training.
+Men with higher social status became officers.
+Each country devised a mobilization system to call up reserves quickly and send them to key points by rail.

-Every year, the plans were updated and expanded in terms of complexity.
+Every year, general staffs updated and expanded their plans in terms of complexity.
 Each country stockpiled arms and supplies for an army that ran into the millions.
 Germany in 1874 had a regular professional army of 420,000 with an additional 1.3 million reserves.
 By 1897, the regular army was 545,000 strong and the reserves 3.4 million.
 The French in 1897 had 3.4 million reservists, Austria 2.6 million, and Russia 4.0 million.
+The size of military manpower increased: conscription-law changes in France in 1913, for example, boosted numbers in the French military on the eve of conflict.

-The various national war plans had been perfected by 1914 but with Russia and Austria trailing in effectiveness.
+The various national war-plans had been perfected by 1914, but with Russia and Austria trailing in effectiveness.
 Recent wars since 1865 had typically been short: a matter of months.
-All war plans called for a decisive opening and assumed victory would come after a short war.
-None planned for the food and munitions needs of the long stalemate that actually happened in 1914 to 1918.
+All war-plans called for a decisive opening and assumed victory would come after a short war.
+None planned for the food and munitions needs of the long stalemate that actually unfolded from 1914 to 1918.

-As David Stevenson put it, "A self-reinforcing cycle of heightened military preparedness... was an essential element in the conjuncture that led to disaster....
+As David Stevenson puts it, "A self-reinforcing cycle of heightened military preparedness... was an essential element in the conjuncture that led to disaster....
 The armaments race... was a necessary precondition for the outbreak of hostilities."
-David Herrmann goes further by arguing that the fear that "windows of opportunity for victorious wars" were closing, "the arms race did precipitate the First World War."
-If Franz Ferdinand had been assassinated in 1904 or even in 1911, Herrmann speculates, there might have been no war.
+David Herrmann goes further by arguing that the fear that "windows of opportunity for victorious wars" were closing, meaning that "the arms race did precipitate the First World War".
+If the assassination of Franz Ferdinand had occurred in 1904 or even in 1911, Herrmann speculates, there might have been no war.
 It was "the armaments race and the speculation about imminent or preventive wars" that made his death in 1914 the trigger for war.

-One of the aims of the First Hague Conference of 1899, held at the suggestion of Tsar Nicholas II, was to discuss disarmament.
-The Second Hague Conference was held in 1907.
+One of the aims of the First Hague Conference of 1899, held at the suggestion of Emperor Nicholas II of Russia, was to discuss disarmament.
+The Second Hague Conference took place in 1907.
 All signatories except for Germany supported disarmament.
 Germany also did not want to agree to binding arbitration and mediation.
 The Kaiser was concerned that the United States would propose disarmament measures, which he opposed.
 All parties tried to revise international law to their own advantage.